 Surrounding the Cornish town of St Austell and its neighbouring villages is a landscape well known for its clay tips and pits, created by the 250 year old clay mining industry.
 This striking and dramatic scenery, visible from distances of many miles, has been made more accessible by the development of trails for walking, cycling and horse riding.
-This former industrial area is being transformed by tree-planting and careful environmental management creating a haven for wildlife - look out for the sight of deer grazing.
+This former industrial area is being transformed by tree-planting and careful environmental management creating a haven for wildlife.

 More information also available from Cornwall Council.